django-cms/django-cms/docs/user/tutorial/30-structure-content-modes.rst

    :alt: the Google Maps plugins shows the workshop location

 * **Publish** the page to make your new changes and the map public.

-*************
-About plugins
-*************

-There are django CMS for all kinds of purposes, but whatever the content they place into your page (it could be a map, text, an image, a gallery, an automatic list of news or events items - and more), the principle is the same: it allows you to publish and manage an almost infinite variety of content with a very simple interface.

-The plugin architecture means that django CMS can be kept simple and lightweight, with the multitude of plugins being made available by other compatible applications that you can easily install if you want them.